Grahp/Website/pages/Regular Outline Grammars.md

 ## Just stop and leave this page

 There is one more way that you could write words such that it's clear where they start and end, which is to write with just one stroke per word...

+That may sound dumb, and it may be, but I'm not so sure it is.

 That may sound dumb, and it may be, but I'm not so sure.